Page updated 16th May 2018

 Elize Hele who died in 1635 left money in a trust for founding a school in Exeter.
 Sir John Maynard and others were designated as trustees, and in 1658 they conveyed the property in the trust to the Mayor and Corporation as the Hele's Charity.
 For two hundred years, Hele's request was ignored by a succession of trustees until in 1837, the Lord Chancellor ordered that the funds be released for grants to existing schools, and then for founding new schools.

-The Charity Trustees funded a new school from the Elize Hele's Charity, at a site in St Davids, near Bury Meadow that was on a 1,000 year lease from the City Council.
+The Charity Trustees funded a new school from the Elize Hele's Charity, at a site in St David's, near Bury Meadow that was on a 1,000 year lease from the City Council.
 The trustees of St John's Hospital School provided £1,500 to build the school, but in the event the work cost £1,000, while the Hele's Charity provided £400 per year for maintenance.
 With a capacity for 88 boys, the Victorian Gothic building opened on 15 January 1850.
 The boys received instruction in reading, writing, arithmetic, mathematics, English grammar and history.
 Those under 10 years old paid 21s, and those over 42s per year.
+E H Shorto, who became headmaster, was appointed as a pupil teacher to the school, a month after it opened, at the age of sixteen.
+He became an Assistant master in 1856, and the Second Master, the next year, becoming the Headmaster in 1889.
+He remained at the school, until his death in 1905.

-By 1890 there were 150 boys on the roll, and it was apparent the facilities were no longer adequate.
-In 1909, a school hall, two laboratories and five classrooms were added by architect C E Ware and Son.
+By 1890 there were 150 boys on the roll, and by 1903, it was apparent the facilities were no longer adequate.
+In 1909, a school hall, two laboratories and five classrooms were added by architect C E Ware and Son, with R Wilkins and Son, of Bristol winning the construction contract, at a cost of £7,889.
 The historian W G Hoskins attended the Episcopal School at Mount Dinham before winning a scholarship to Hele's at the age of ten in 1918.

 After the First World War, a memorial of English oak, made by Harry Hem's son, listed the 81 dead from the conflict who were old boys from the school.
 Names from the Second World War were added to the memorial.
 In 1921, the school changed from grant aided to maintained, only to revert to grant aided in 1929.
 It was after the 1944 Education Act that the school again became maintained, and under the control of Exeter Education Authority.